agaffar74/-Work-Day-Planner/README.md

 ## User Story
-AS AN employee with a busy schedule
+* AS AN employee with a busy schedule
-I WANT to add important events to a daily planner
+* I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively
+* SO THAT I can manage my time effectively

-## Built With
+## Technologies Used
+* HTML
+* CSS
+* JavaScript
+* BootStrap
+* jQuery
+* moments.js
+* Fontawesome
+* Google Fonts